Get,

 Tips to Increase Intake

-You may not always like your green leafy vegetables the way they are, but consuming them is very important for our well-being.
-Hence to make your healthy meals a little more interesting, here are some tips to increase the intake of these vegetables:
+You may not always like your green leafy vegetables the way they are but consuming them is very important for your well-being.
+Here are some tips1 to make your meals a little bit more interesting while increasing your intake of green leafy vegetables:

 • Add a little greenery to your eggs!
 You can always add some of your favourite veggies to your scrambled eggs or omelette.